shaybrynes/MatrixPy/README.md

 ### Finding the solutions of a system of equations:

-This project now also supports the calculation for solutions for a system of simultaneous equations.
+This project now also supports the calculation of solutions of a system of simultaneous equations.
 The algorithm is also based on row reduction and its method can be seen in action
 [here](https://en.wikipedia.org/wiki/System_of_linear_equations#Row_reduction).
 This can be used to find the solutions of any number of variables.

 The system of equations shown below has 3 equations for 3 variables.
 An equation is required for each variable for a full solution to be found.
 In short, the tuple of equation coefficients must be square.